 On-going research program

-The on-going 18-month research and preservation project is being developed at Pong Long Monastery in a Shan-Palaung village located in Northern Shan State.
+Initiated in 2016, the on-going research and preservation project is being developed at Pong Long Monastery in a Shan-Palaung village located in Northern Shan State.
 Led by experts in their respective fields, funded by the Gerda Henkel Foundation, and involving archival research, field research, documentation, and digitization, it seeks to introduce appropriate conservation practices and methodology that may be replicated at other sites in the Shan State.
 It also documents a significant part of the Shan-Palaung heritage that has been so far relatively preserved due to its remoteness but currently faces various threats (artifacts smuggling, insurgency, re-purposing of parts of the monastery, …).

 Completed research program